Second Vice President, Transportation Risk Control

 Being Prepared for a Car Accident: Items to Have in Your Car

 Keep reflective triangles or other safety warning devices in your trunk so you can help make your car more visible on the roadside following an accident.
 Other items to keep in your vehicle include:

 Finally, to document important accident information, you can use your smartphone, or keep a pen or pencil and a notepad in your car.

-- If you are involved in an accident, immediately take traffic safety measures and turn on your hazard lights.
-Remaining stopped on a roadway, for example to inspect the damage to your vehicle, can place yourself and others at risk of another accident.
-If safe to do so, move your vehicle off the roadway.
-Place reflective triangles on the edge of the roadway in the direction of oncoming vehicles to warn other motorists that there’s a stopped vehicle ahead.
+If you are involved in a car accident, immediately take safety measures and turn on your hazard lights.
+Remaining stopped on a roadway can put you and others at risk of another accident.
+If it’s safe to do so and the vehicle is operable, move it off the roadway, if necessary.
+If you have reflective triangles or other safety devices in your vehicle, use them to help alert other motorists that there’s a stopped vehicle ahead.
 Be aware of oncoming vehicles before you place them on the edge of the roadway.

-- Check on all involved in the accident, if you are able.
-Call 911, or ask someone else to do so for you, if someone needs emergency medical attention.
+Check on all involved in the accident, if it is safe and you are able to do so.

-- Take pictures of the accident scene and the involved vehicles, if it’s safe to do so.
+Use your smartphone to take pictures of the accident scene and the involved vehicles, if it’s safe to do so.
 (Consider that it's probably not a good idea to post them on social media.)
-You may also want to take panoramic video footage to capture the accident scene.
-It can be helpful to capture road conditions, weather and traffic control devices, such as stop signs or lights.
+You may also want to take a video of the accident scene.
+It can be helpful to document road conditions, weather, and traffic control devices such as stop signs or lights.

 No one likes to think about the prospect of being in a car accident, but if you think ahead and understand what steps to take, you may feel better prepared for the unexpected.
 It may also help to know that you can count on Travelers experienced claim professionals to honor our promise to care through science, data and heart.